INDIA AND THE AMRITRAJ LIVING ROOM

 memorabilia.

-of Vijay that was special to me.
+of Vijay that was special to me that first day.
 Here was that guy on the TV who had

 captured my attention all those years ago.
 I was now in his